 Safety Planning does not need to be overwhelming, and victims do not need to do it alone.
 The MSCFV team will help victims create their plan and will work with them every step of the way, if that is what the victim wants.
 If you want help creating your safety plan, call us anytime at 1-800-927-HOPE (4673) or start a Chat with us through this website.

-Things to consider as you are creating your safety plan?
+Things to consider as you create your safety plan:

 Is there someone you trust to tell your story to?
 Could they be part of your safety plan?

 Is there a safe place in your house with less items that can be used to hurt you or your children or pets?
 If possible, this space should have multiple exits.

 What are your biggest fears when you think about leaving?
 How can you address these fears in your Safety Plan?